Dunning management 101: Why it matters and key tactics for businesses

 Why dunning management is so important for businesses

 • Customer relationships: Proper dunning management balances the need for payment collection with the importance of customer relationships.
-By communicating in a respectful and understanding manner, businesses can encourage prompt payment while preserving good customer relationships.
+By communicating in a respectful and understanding manner, companies can encourage prompt payment while preserving good customer relationships.

 What types of businesses need dunning management?